The meaning of transition signals

 My friend is planning to visit Australia, or South Africa.

-The word “or” introduces equally important substitutes
+The word “or” introduces equally important substitutes.

 The first: planning to visit Australia